Les Grands Boulevards City Orientation

 Les Grands Magasins.
-Sample a new perfume under the magnificent dome at Galeries Lafayette; update your look, wander the sumptuous food halls, or gaze at Parisian rooftops from the outdoor café at Au Printemps.
+Sample a new perfume under the magnificent dome at Galeries Lafayette; update your look, wander the sumptuous food halls, or gaze at Parisian rooftops from the 8th-floor outdoor restaurant terraces at Au Printemps.

 Opéra Garnier.
 It may not be haunted by the Phantom, but this 19th-century opera house still dazzles.
 Enjoy a ballet or an opera, take the guided tour, or simply ogle the halls bedecked in marble and gold leaf.